Ambita/samhandling_megler_boligbyggelag_docs/README.md

 Documentation for cooperation between brokers and accountants

 Ambita has designed a set of api messages to capture the flow between a broker and an accountant.
-We have split the process into four separate steps:
+We have split the process into separate steps:

 1. Boliginformasjon (Information about the object).
 Used to inform the broker about which rules that apply to the sale of a given object.
 2. Forhåndsutlysing (Advance clarification).
 If the seller want to, he or she can clarify any preemption before the object is sold.
 3. Salgsmelding (Sales message).
 The broker informs the accountant about the object being sold.
+4. Endring overdragelsesdato (Change of transfer date).
+The broker requests a new transfer date
+5. Endring kjøpere (Change of buyers).
+The broken requests a change of buyers (new owners)
-4. Restanse (Arrears).
+6. Restanse (Arrears).
 The broker requests what payment needs to be fulfilled.

 ## Messages